Soumi7/PG-StockManagement/README.md

 ## The Problem

-- Excessive stock levels can cause revenue loss because of company capital bound to stock surplus.
+- Excessive stock levels can cause **revenue loss** because of company capital bound to stock surplus.
-- Excess inventory can also lead to increased storage, labor, and insurance costs, and quality reduction and degradation depending on the type of the product.
+- Excess inventory can also lead to **increased storage, labor, and insurance costs, and quality reduction and degradation** depending on the type of the product.
-- Out-of-stock products can result in loss for sales and reduced customer satisfaction and store loyalty.
+- Out-of-stock products can result in **loss for sales** and **reduced customer satisfaction and store loyalty**.

 ## Solution

 - Sales and customer loss is a critical problem for retailers.
-Considering competition and financial constraints in the retail industry, it is very crucial to have an accurate demand forecasting and inventory control system for management of effective operations.
+Considering competition and financial constraints in the retail industry, it is very crucial to have an **accurate demand forecasting and inventory control system for management of effective operations**.

-- Here comes predictive analytics where the out-of-stock predictions are more accurate.
+- Here comes **predictive analytics** where the **out-of-stock predictions are more accurate**.

 - Predictive analytics is the utilization of information, factual calculations and machine learning methods to distinguish the probability of future results in light of chronicled information.

 ## Weather Predictive Stock Fulfilment

-- Weather plays a crucial role in the accurate predictiveness of the stock.
+- **Weather** plays a **crucial** role in the **accurate predictiveness of the stock**.

-- Weather influences the consumer psychology, habits, product preference, and behavior.
-It affects four basic purchasing decisions: what, where, when and in what quantity to buy.
+- Weather influences the **consumer psychology, habits, product preference, and behavior**.
+It affects four basic purchasing decisions: **what, where, when and in what quantity** to buy.

 - Results of studies show that weather has significant effect on store traffic and sales of many product categories and store types.